slarse/slarse.github.io/content/pages/wiki/bash.template.md

 * `M-u` - make the word after the cursor uppercase
 * `C-y` - yank the top of the kill ring after the cursor
 * `M-y` - if you've just yanked, use this to cycle through the kill ring

+## Numeric arguments

+Most of Bash's movement and text editing commands take a numeric argument to repeat the command that many times.
+You issue the numeric argument before the command with `M-<n>`, where `<n>` is a number.

+Examples:

+* `M-2 M-d` - kill two words forward
+* `M-3 C-w` - kill three words backward

+You can also supply a negative argument to most commands that operate forward or backward, which will reverse the direction of the command.
+I've never found that very useful, but it's neat to understand what happens when you accidentaly combine Meta and `-`.

+* `M-(-) 2 M-d` - kill two words backward

+It's also possible to just repeat characters.

+* `M-50 b` - repeat the character `b` 50 times